szweibel/workshops/newest_python.md

 - REPL (Read-Evaluate-Print Loop)

 # Chapter 2: Working with Core Data Types
 In the last chapter, we told the computer to print a message.
 That message, `"Hello, World!"`, is an example of a **string**—Python's way of representing textual data.
 But programs work with many different kinds of information.
 These fundamental categories of information are called **data types**.
 Understanding them is like a chef understanding the difference between solids and liquids, or sweet and savory.
-Each type has its own properties and can be used in different ways.
-Let's explore the most important ones.
+Each type has its own properties, behaviors, and uses.
+A program that tries to perform a math operation on a piece of text will fail, just as a chef who tries to sauté water will be disappointed.

+Let's explore the most important data types that form the building blocks of all Python programs.

 ## Numbers: Integers and Floats
 Python, at its heart, is a very powerful calculator.
-It understands two main types of numbers, and it is important to know the difference:
+It understands two main types of numbers, and it is important to know the difference because some research contexts demand precision.

 *   **Integers (`int`)**: These are whole numbers, both positive and negative, without any decimal part.
-You would use an integer to count things, like the number of books on a shelf (`42`) or the year a text was published (`1851`).
+You would use an integer to count things where fractions don't make sense: the number of times a word appears in a text (`152`), the number of participants in a study (`50`), or the year a text was published (`1851`).
 *   **Floats (`float`)**: These are floating-point numbers, which means they have a decimal point.
-They are used for measurements that can have fractional parts, like a temperature (`98.6`), a price (`19.99`), or a mathematical constant like Pi (`3.14159`).
-Even if the decimal part is zero (`99.0`), the presence of the decimal point makes it a float.
+They are used for measurements that can have fractional parts.
+In research, you'll use floats for statistical results like averages (`87.5`), p-values (`0.049`), or any measurement on a continuous scale.
+Even if the decimal part is zero (`99.0`), the presence of the decimal point makes it a float, and Python will treat it as such.

 You can perform all the standard mathematical operations you would expect using familiar operators.
 Try them out in the REPL.
-Notice how dividing two integers, like `10 / 4`, results in a float, because division can often produce fractional results.
+Notice how dividing two integers, like `10 / 4`, results in a float.
+Python does this to preserve precision, because division can often produce fractional results.

 ```pycon
 >>> 10 + 5